itholoenos/OnePiece.Watch.Bookmarklet/README.md

     } ());
     ```

-4. Create a linked named `Go to next` and paste the following code as url
+4. Create a linked named `Go to next unwatched` and paste the following code as url

     ```javascript
     javascript:(function () {